 Alzheimer’s is a progressive disease that destroys brain cells and affects a person’s memory, thoughts, and behaviors.

 Many people who have Alzheimer’s receive daily assistance and care from their family members, partners, or close friends.
-According to the CDC, 32% of caregivers of people with dementia provide care for 5 or more years.
+According to the

 In this article, we discuss nine tips to help people care for someone with Alzheimer’s.
 We also cover self-care tips for caregivers and when to seek professional help.

 Alzheimer’s symptoms worsen as the disease progresses, which brings new challenges for caregivers.
 Understanding the stages of Alzheimer’s and their associated symptoms can help people plan ahead.

 Alzheimer’s disease consists of three stages: mild, moderate, and severe.

 People who have mild or early stage Alzheimer’s disease can still function independently.
 They can continue participating in professional and social activities.

 During this stage, people may have difficulty concentrating or remembering recent events.
 They may forget certain words or names.

 Difficulties with writing and problem solving are some of the other early signs of Alzheimer’s.
 Learn more about mild signs and symptoms here.